 In the spring of 1998, the first beer chosen was Scott Sander’s English Brown Ale.
 However, for whatever reasons, a Milk Stout was the first to be brewed and was served in the summer of 1998.

 This Stout became known as the Collaborator Stout and was an instant success.
 Over the years, this Collaborator beer has probably been brewed more often than all of the subsequent Collaborator beers combined.
 Its popularity was further boosted when it became the AHA’s Big Brew recipe for National Homebrew Day in 1999.
-That was surpassed when Widmer Brother Brewing tweaked the original recipe and introduced the Collaborator Milk Stout as Snow Plow Stout in 2004 as their annual winter seasonal.
+That was surpassed when Widmer Brothers Brewing tweaked the original recipe and introduced the Collaborator Milk Stout as Snow Plow Stout in 2004 as their annual winter seasonal.
 This beer won a Great American Beer Festival gold medal.
 Snow Plow Stout is Widmer Brothers Brewing's best selling seasonal beer.
 Rob and Kurt honored the Oregon Brew Crew by including a short history of the Collaborator project and a Brew Crew Logo on the six pack holders.

 All of this is not even the best part of the Collaborator Project.
 With every barrel of Collaborator beer that Widmer Brothers Brewing sells, they donate $4 to the Bob McCracken Scholarship Fund which supports students at the Oregon State University Fermentation Science program under the direction of Dr. Thomas Shellhammer.
+Through this program, Widmer Brothers Brewing has donated tens of thousands of dollars, and continues this tradition proudly.